tecknephew/QuackSupport/README.md

 We aim to refine accuracy and latency of our human-in-the-loop AI agent and build the community's trust into the technology, bridging the divide for groups left behind by digitalization and AI.

-We plan to expand the system’s capabilities by integrating voice-based interactions to expand Quacksupport's abilities to enable people suffering by neck-down paralysis.
-Quacksupport will continue to operate with a human-in-the-loop based system, validating all actions of the AI agent.
+We plan to expand the system’s capabilities by integrating voice-based interactions to expand QuackSupport's abilities to enable people suffering by neck-down paralysis.
+QuackSupport will continue to operate with a human-in-the-loop based system, validating all actions of the AI agent.

 ---